joshday/AverageShiftedHistograms.jl/doc/index.md

 ## Usage

 This example generates bins from some `myUnivariateDataset` using 50 bins.
 The default range of the bins extends the range of the data by 10%.
-A Gaussian kernel is then used to make the ASH estimator with smoothing parameter $m=5$.
+A Gaussian kernel is then used to make the ASH estimator with smoothing parameter `m`=$.

 ```julia
 using AverageShiftedHistograms